ratmav/docs/powershell.md

   | Select-String -Pattern 'foo' `
   | Select-Object -Unique Path
 ```
+#### `source`

+to import functions, etc. from another script, use the dot operator at the top of target script. for example, add `. path\to\source\script.ps1` to the top of the target script to import the script located at path\to\source\script.ps1.

+sourcing `.bashrc` (and friends), declaring variables, and calling `unset` is typically how the environment is reloaded in bash. powershell has `refreshenv` to handle all that, which is an alias to `Update-SessionEnvironment`.

 ### current pipeline item

 For reference, the `$_` is the same as `$PSItem`, which is a reference to the current item in a powershell pipeline. in addition to the below debugging example, you can access the current item in an iterator in a functional way like so: `1,2,3 | %{ write-host $_ }` or `1,2,3 | %{ write-host $PSItem }`.